Duta/DCPU_Emulator/README.md

 ### Values

-Note that values enclosed in square brackets, e.g.:
+Note that values enclosed in square brackets, such as:

     [a]

-mean the value at index `a` in RAM.
+means the value at index `a` in RAM.

     +--------+--------------------------------------------------------+
     | Value  | Meaning                                                |